garagehive/garagehive.github.io/docs/garagehive-customer-notifications.md

 ![](media/garagehive-customer-notifications9.gif)

 ### Viewing sent notification messages
-To view the list of the customer notifications sent out, search for **Customer Notifications Entries** from the search icon at the top-right corner, the window that appears lists all details for the customer notifications sent.
+To see a list of the customer notifications that have been sent, use the search icon in the top-right corner to search for **Customer Notifications Entries**; the window that appears lists all of the details for the customer notifications that have been sent.

 ![](media/garagehive-customer-notifications10.gif)